Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Discussion

-This work made the first attempt to identify the horizon-fluid's microscopic degrees of freedom.
-We are lead to the question: Can we use fluid-gravity correspondence to obtain a microscopic description of the black-hole event-horizon?
-If the fluid-gravity correspondence is accurate for the large wave-length limit, then our analysis can potentially identify the microscopic description of the low-energy limit of any theory of quantum gravity.
-Based on these results, we conjecture that \emph{the quantum gravity theory corresponding to the event horizon is a CFT; however, when disturbed by non-stationary perturbations, the CFT is deformed by relevant and irrelevant operators.
-Thus the theory on the black-hole horizon flows towards a critical point as the perturbed black-hole ultimately becomes stationary.} We think that this conjecture may be a good starting point to construct quantum gravity models on the black-hole horizon.
+Our results also lead to an interesting suggestion.
+The twin requirements of the theory incorporating near-horizon symmetries($S1$ diffeomorphism) and possessing length scales due to external perturbations can be naturally satisfied if the theory on the non-stationary black-hole horizon is a deformed CFT.
+Similar types of arguments also lead to the expectation that the theory on the stationary black-hole horizon is a CFT~\cite{1999-Carlip-PRL}.
+Since the non-stationary black-hole eventually becomes stationary, it is reasonable to assume that the deformed CFT flows into a CFT as the black-hole horizon dynamically evolves.
+Note that the above argument does not depend on any specific model.
+This leads us to conjecture that \emph{the low energy theory on the black-hole horizon flows towards a critical point as the perturbed black-hole ultimately becomes stationary.} We think that this conjecture may be a good starting point to construct quantum theory models of the black-hole horizon.